misakey/backend/docs/content/endpoints/auth_flow.md

 What is returned is the next URL the user's agent should be redirected to.
 This response is given when the authentication server consider the end-user has proven its identity sufficiently.

-Also part of the response, a CSRF token that must be used for the next request as a `X-CSRF-Token` header.
-This token prevents from CSRF attacks.

 The access token is sent and stored in an http-only cookie.

 _Code:_